SDS-192-Intro/MP1/README.md

 ## Import and prepare data

-7. On line 40 of scorecard_analysis.Rmd, add the list of variable names (from column 6 in the data dictionary) as additional arguments to the `sc_select()` function. *Note that you should supply these names in lowercase.* Run the code chunk.
+7. On line 40 of `scorecard_analysis.Rmd`, add the list of variable names (from column 6 in the data dictionary) as additional arguments to the `sc_select()` function. *Note that you should supply these names in lowercase.* Run the code chunk.
 8. Check out the data frame, and note columns with many missing values.
 If the values are missing in more than 25% of rows, return to the data dictionary and select new columns.
 Re-run the code.
 9. Factor your ordinal variable in the code chunk starting at line 44, using the `factor()` function.
 The `levels` you should supply as an argument will be listed in the `VALUES` column in the data dictionary, and the associated `labels` you should supply as an argument will be listed in the `LABELS` column of the data dictionary.
 I provided an example in the comments.
 Be sure to reference the help pages for the `factor()` function if you have questions!